“Oh my gosh, Honey the ceiling by the fireplace is leaking like crazy, get a bucket, NO…. get lots of buckets”

--Starting at the top of the chimney, it maybe called by a number of names such as the crown, cap, crown wash, splay or if it is made of metal it is refer to a as a metal chase cover.
+-Starting at the top of the chimney, it maybe called by a number of names.
+Such as the crown, cap, crown wash, splay.
+If its made of metal it is refer to a as a metal chase cover.

 -The Crown of the chimney must be watertight. .

--Masonry tuck-pointing is the process of replacing damaged or worn out mortar joints from the bricks on both the chimney, and any other masonry surface of your home.
-This is often a big problem that is found at the top the brick chimney as well as what is referred to as the corbels, which are hips or shaping on the outside of the chimney.
+-Masonry tuck-pointing is the process of replacing damaged or worn out mortar joints from the bricks on both the chimney and any other masonry surface of your home.
+This is often a big problem that is found at the top the brick chimney.
+As well as what’s referred to as the corbels, which are hips or shaping on the outside of the chimney.

 All of these damaged mortar joints need to be ground-out and filled back to prevent water from enters the home, We always want our work to blend in with the rest of the home as well as can be.
 We always use colored dye tints in our mortar.
 We do this so that our tuck-pointing work does not have that bright gray newly repaired look